hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step3-fluent.md

 `helm install fluent-bit stable/fluent-bit --namespace=logs --set backend.type=es --set backend.es.host=elasticsearch-client`{{execute}}

-Fluent Bit is starting and will become available in a few minutes.
+Fluent Bit is starting and will become available in a few moments.
 In the meantime, move onto the next installation step.